-- Kids Playshops – Workshops geared for kids (or an all-ages group), informal, fun and playful.
+- Playshops – Workshops geared for kids (or an all-ages group), informal, fun and playful.

 - Classes – Ongoing series of group lessons for schools, community centers, educational organizations, or private entities.

 - In-School Musical Enrichment Assemblies – Inspire your student body with fun engaging highly energetic informative music assemblies.

-- In-School Marimba Residencies – Playing music in an ensemble utilizes the whole student’s capacity in ways that other school activities cannot and focuses on communication and team building.
+- In-School Marimba Residencies – Playing music in an ensemble day after day utilizes the whole student’s capacity in ways that other school activities cannot and focuses on communication and team building.

 - Lectures – Topics to suit your event from the field and experience of an avid professional percussive enthusiast.

-- Consulting and Technical Help – Advice and tech support from a long time professional drummer and percussionist.
+- Consulting and Technical Help – Advice and tech support from a long time professional drummer, percussionist, and music educator.

 Rhythm, Percussion, Marimba Ensemble, Embodiment Dance and Drum Workshops^

 All workshops are a hands on, ear-opening percussive learning experience.
-All workshops can be geared for kids of all ages, students of all kinds, adults, community members, etc… All workshops can be arranged for different lengths of time, and are all great team-building workshops for businesses and classes.
+All workshops can be geared for kids of all ages, students of all kinds, adults, community members, etc… All workshops can be arranged for different lengths of time, and are all great team-building workshops for businesses, organizations, teams, and classes.

 - Embodying Rhythm – helping us get the universal rhythms fully integrated into our bodies so we feel it from the inside out.

-- Marimba Ensemble – a super fun and accessible way to play music together in a group on beautiful African marimbas. more
+- Marimba Ensemble – a super fun and accessible way to play music together in a group on beautiful wooden African marimbas. more info

 - Introduction to Percussion – a demonstration and hands-on experience of a wide variety of percussion instruments and drums from around the world.

-- Hand Drumming – traditional and modern approaches to playing hand drums in a group setting.
+- Hand Drumming – traditional and modern approaches to playing different types of hand drums in a group setting.

 - Auxiliary Percussion – traditional and modern approaches to playing hand-held percussion instruments (tambourine, triangle, guiro, shakers, etc…)from Europe and South America in a group setting.